How long will my operation take?

 Will I be able to go home on the same day?

 What medicines will I need to take home?

-Most commonly, painkillers which include nonsteroidal anti-inflammatory such as Naproxen together with moderate painkillers such as Co-dydramol are prescribed.
-You may also be prescribed a course of antibiotics, particularly if graft material has been used.
-An antibiotic ointment such as Bactroban is often given and this is applied inside the nostrils and across the incision in an open rhinoplasty.
+Most commonly, painkillers which include moderate painkillers such as Co-dydramol are prescribed.
+You will also be prescribed a course of antibiotics, particularly if graft material has been used.
+An antibiotic ointment such as Mupirocin is often given and this is applied inside the nostrils and across the incision in an open rhinoplasty.